How to Map Fields in Unito

 How to change field sync direction

-Each field has its own flow direction controls, similar to the main flow direction between tools. which way information moves.
-In one-way field mappings, data will only update automatically from one tool to the other as manual changes occur in the source.
+• With 1-way sync direction in all of your field mappings, data will only update automatically from one tool to the other as changes are made in the source tool.

 Here are a few examples of field mappings that can only be one-way: